Jasmine Tea Caffeine Content

 Review

 Jasmine tea is a beloved type of scented tea that is known for its delicate, floral flavor and soothing properties.
-It is made by infusing green tea leaves with the aroma of jasmine flowers, and is often served as a form of hospitality in China and other parts of Asia.
+It is made by infusing green tea leaves with the aroma of jasmine flowers and is often served as a form of hospitality in China and other parts of Asia.
 In addition to its unique flavor, jasmine tea is believed to have a number of health benefits, including weight loss, improved mental alertness, heart health, and cancer prevention.

 Brewing jasmine tea is a simple process, but it is important to pay attention to the water temperature and steeping time to ensure that the tea tastes its best.
 To brew jasmine tea, heat water to around 175-180 degrees Fahrenheit (80-82 degrees Celsius), place the tea leaves in a teapot or infuser, and pour the hot water over the leaves.
 Allow the tea to steep for 1-3 minutes, remove the leaves or infuser, and serve the tea hot or over ice.